julie-forman-kay-lab/IDPConformerGenerator/example/drksh3_example/README.rst

     idpconfgen torsions sscalc_splitted.tar -sc sscalc.json -n -o idpconfgen_database.json

 Now we're ready to construct multiple conformer ensembles for the unfolded states of the drkN SH3 domain.
-To build 100 conformers, sampling only the loop region, limiting the backbone and side chain L-J energy potentials to be 100 kJ and 250 kJ respectively, using default fragment sizes, no substitutions, and to have side chains added with FASPR::
+To build 100 conformers, sampling only the loop region, the default limits to the backbone and side chain L-J energy potentials are be 100 kJ and 250 kJ respectively, using default fragment sizes, no substitutions, and to have side chains added with FASPR::

     idpconfgen build \
         -db idpconfgen_database.json \
         -seq drksh3.fasta \
-        -etbb 100 \
-        -etss 250 \
         -nc 100 \
-        -rs 0 \
-        -et 'pairs' \
         -of ./drk_L+_nosub_faspr \
         -n